 Serving a Tenant with an Eviction Notice, in Arizona

-For holdover tenants, the eviction notice depends on the type of tenancy in operation.
+For holdover tenants, the notice depends on the type of tenancy in operation.
 If the tenant pays their rent on a weekly basis, then you must serve them a 10-Day Notice to Quit.
-If they pay their rent monthly, the appropriate notice to serve them would be the 3-Day Notice to Quit.
+If they pay their rent monthly, the appropriate written notice to serve them would be the 3-Day Notice to Quit.

 When it comes to violations impacting the unit’s habitability, you’re required to serve the tenant a 5-Day Notice to Comply.
 This will give them 5 days to correct the issue or else risk getting evicted.